ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-integration.md

 VMware always recommends two-way trusts for forest trusts.
 For more information, see [Microsoft Active Directory Trusts supported by VMware vCenter Single Sign-On](https://kb.vmware.com/s/article/2064250){: external}.

-Due to the use of the two-way trusts between the {{site.data.keyword.vmwaresolutions_short}} infrastructure forest and the {{site.data.keyword.vmwaresolutions_short}} workload forest, vSphere SSO can use this trust so users can be authenticated from all parent and child domains in the {{site.data.keyword.vmwaresolutions_short}} workload forest.
+Because two-way trusts are used between the {{site.data.keyword.vmwaresolutions_short}} infrastructure forest and the {{site.data.keyword.vmwaresolutions_short}} workload forest, vSphere SSO can use this trust so users can be authenticated from all parent and child domains in the {{site.data.keyword.vmwaresolutions_short}} workload forest.
 The following diagram shows the Active Directory Domain Services topology for this two-way forest trust model.

 ![Two-way forest trust diagram](../../images/adds-twowayforesttrust.svg "Two-way forest trust diagram"){: caption="Figure 3.
 Two-way forest trust diagram" caption-side="bottom"}